wunderwuzzi23/blog/content/posts/2020/microsoft-machine-learning-security-evasion-competition.md

 ### What does ML have to do with malware detection?

-In case you are not familiar with machine learning and malware detection here is a quick overview.
+In case you are not familiar with machine learning and how it can be used in malware detection, here is a quick overview.
 Feel free to skip this, if you are interested in the [hacking](#hacking).

 The idea is to have a model that scores a given binary on how likely it is to be malware.